pragya16067/IED_Python_Sql/README.md

-# tanya
+# Python linked with MySQL

-The included python codes, help our Raspberry Pi to communicate with the MySQL Database.
+The included python codes help our Raspberry Pi to communicate with the MySQL Database.

 The first file: Hostel.py updates the entry/exit time in the database of the detected card holder (through a RFID sensor attached to the Raspberry Pi)